scotentSD/patterns/_docs/Content/05-Service-services-should-be-verbs.md

 ## Supporting research
 - This is a common pattern across all our user research
-- Most recent example is International Networks where Sections of site had NOUN names.
+- Most recent example is International Networks (2019/2020) where Sections of site had NOUN names.
-   - Pulse (People thought this was a NEWS area when it was actually FORUMS)
+   - **Pulse****:  People thought this was a NEWS area when it was actually FORUMS
-   - Challenge (This was initially meant to be based on indsutry challenges but actually morphed into a collaboration area)
+   - **Challenge**:  This was initially meant to be based on industry challenges but actually morphed into a collaboration area